xrdocs/application-hosting/_tutorials/2016-07-09-pathchecker-iperf-netconf-for-ospf-path-failover.md

 ```

 {% capture "dir-share-text" %}
 See what we did there?
-We packaged up the container tar ball as nc_iperf_rootfs.tar.gz under **/vagrant** directory.
+We packaged up the container tar ball as pathchecker_rootfs.tar.gz under **/vagrant** directory.
 Why is this important?
-Well, Vagrant also automatically shares certain directories with your laptop (for most types of guest operating systems).
+Well, Vagrant also automatically shares a certain directory with your laptop (for most types of guest operating systems).
 So the **/vagrant** is automatically mapped to the directory in which you launched your vagrant instance.
 To check this, let's get out of our vagrant instance and issue an `ls` in your launch directory:
 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
+vagrant@vagrant-ubuntu-trusty-64:~$
 vagrant@vagrant-ubuntu-trusty-64:~$ exit
 logout
 Connection to 127.0.0.1 closed.
-AKSHSHAR-M-K0DS:iperf_nc_dev akshshar$
-AKSHSHAR-M-K0DS:iperf_nc_dev akshshar$<mark> pwd</mark>
-/Users/akshshar/iperf_nc_dev
-AKSHSHAR-M-K0DS:iperf_nc_dev akshshar$ ls
+AKSHSHAR-M-K0DS:vagrant akshshar$
-Vagrantfile		<mark>nc_iperf_rootfs.tar.gz</mark>
+AKSHSHAR-M-K0DS:vagrant akshshar$<mark> pwd </mark>
+/Users/akshshar/pathchecker/vagrant
+AKSHSHAR-M-K0DS:vagrant akshshar$<mark> ls -l pathchecker_rootfs.tar.gz  </mark>
+-rw-r--r--  1 akshshar  staff  301262995 Jul 18 07:57 pathchecker_rootfs.tar.gz
-AKSHSHAR-M-K0DS:iperf_nc_dev akshshar$
+AKSHSHAR-M-K0DS:vagrant akshshar$
 </code>
 </pre>
 </div>